 |

-Panelists: Suzanne Cook, Sarah Preston (Prairie Regional Program Manager with The Bauta Family Initiative on Canadian Seed Security), Celia Lou (Food Security and Food Justice Ecosystem of Edmonton Project Grow Plan Working Group, Multicultural Health Brokers Cooperative) 1:30 PM: Less Lawn more Lif: creating a Meadow Garden from seed with NAthaniel and Clare Hannemann
+Celia Lou is the Food Justice Action Coordinator at the Multicultural Health Brokers Cooperative, and a member of the The Food Security and Food Justice Ecosystem of Edmonton (FSFJE) Project- Grow Plan Working Group.
+1:30 PM: Less Lawn more Life: creating a Meadow Garden from seed with NAthaniel and Claire Hannemann